 How to Make Grilled Chorizo (Choripán Argentina) - The Recipe Method

-First, get your grill going.
+Prepare your grill.
 Heat one side to medium-high heat and the other to low for indirect cooking.
 Lightly oil the grates.

-Set the chorizo sausages on the cooler side of the grill and let them cook for about 20 minutes, turning occasionally, until they are mostly cooked through.
+Cook the chorizo sausages on the cool side.
+Place the sausages on the cooler side of the grill and let them cook for about 20 minutes, turning occasionally, until they are mostly cooked through.

+Cook them on the hot side.
 Next, set them onto the hot side of the grill and cook them another 4-5 minutes per side, until they are nicely browned.
-The internal temperature should be 150 degrees F.
+The internal temperature should be 150°F.

-While the sausages are cooking, make your salsa by combining all the salsa ingredients in a large bowl.
+Make the salsa.
+Make your salsa by combining all the salsa ingredients in a large bowl.
 Toss them and set aside.
+This is great to do while the sausages are cooking.

-For the chimichurri sauce, add all of those ingredients to a separate bowl and whisk them together.
+Make the chimichurri sauce.
+Simply add all of those ingredients to a separate bowl and whisk them together.
 Adjust for salt if you’d like.

 Go to town!
 Start chowing!

-- Grilling the Sausages.
-Choripan is best grilled outdoors, though an indoor grill is fine if the weather is not on your side.
+- Grill the sausages.
+Choripán is best grilled outdoors, though an indoor grill is fine if the weather is not on your side.
 You can also sear them up in a grill pan.

-- The Salsa Criolla.
+- Don't skip the salsa criolla!
 Salsa criolla is an Argentinian specialty and I highly encourage you to give it a try.
 Sometimes I like to add in some fresh lime juice for a nice citrus pop.

 Check Out Some of My Other Popular Grilled Sausage Recipes